 Investigate how DNA sequence, temperature, and pH interact with the double helix!

-Discover the conditions that make double-stranded DNA denature into single strands, then anneal back together again.
 In this lab, students will use a fluorescent dye to investigate the conditions that influence DNA structure and its transition from double helix to single strand, and vice versa.
-Inquiry-based investigations explore how DNA sequence, concentration, and pH affect base pairing through hydrogen bonds.

 Key info and benefits: